How Netflix does Performance Management

 According to Netflix, leaders and managers need to live and breathe company values into everything they do.
 Your mission statement and company values are not supposed to just sound nice, they’re supposed to be displayed throughout the work of your employees.

 Netflix wants to strictly reward and promote employees that demonstrate its values and let go of those who don’t.
-It’s that simple, but it’s a big deal.
+It’s that simple, but it’s a big deal for reducing turnover rate.

 This strategy works well for Netflix because of its strong, well-defined company culture.
 Netflix’s famous culture doc clearly outlines what the organization’s values are.